erinaceous/imgurbg/README.md

 `~/.imgurbg-cache/config` file which contains

     CLIENT_ID='Your Client ID'

+PROTIP: set it up to pick a new wallpaper every 15 minutes with this script:

+    #!/bin/bash
+    while true; do
+        ~/.imgurbg-cache/imgurbg.sh
+        sleep 15m
+    done

+And adding that to your desktop environment's startup programs.

 Enjoy all the pretty and enormous imgur albums of 1080p+ wallpapers out there :)